buresdv/Cork/README.md

 Instructions:

+**Before you begin**

+0. Enroll your account in the developer program at [https://developer.apple.com/](https://developer.apple.com/)
+1. Install Xcode
-0. Before you begin, you need to add your Developer account to Xcode.
+2. Add your Developer account to Xcode.
 To do so, in the Menu bar, click `Xcode → Settings`, and in the window that opens, click `Accounts`.
-You can add your account there.
+You can add your account there
+3. After you add your account, it will appear in the list of Apple IDs on the left od the screen.
+Select your account there
+4. At the bottom of the screen, click `Manage Certificates...`
+5. On the bottom left, click the **+** icon and select `Apple Development`
+6. When a new item appears in the list called `Apple Development Certificates`, you can press `Done` to close the account manager

+**Compiling Cork**

 1. Clone this repo using `git clone https://github.com/buresdv/Cork.git && cd Cork && open .`
 2. Double-click `Cork.xcodeproj`.
 Xcode should open the project
 3. Wait until all the dependencies are resolved.
 It should take a couple minutes at most
 4. In the Menu Bar, click `Product → Archive` and wait for the building to finish
 5. A new window will open.
 From the list of Cork rows, select the topmost one, and click `Distribute App`
-6. Click `Developer ID`, `Export`, choose your account from the *Development Team* dropdown, and select `Automatically manage signing`.
+6. Click `Development`, choose your account from the *Development Team* dropdown, and select `Automatically manage signing`.
 After Xcode finishes, click `Export`
 7. Open the resulting folder.
 You'll see a few files, and an app called Cork.
 Drag Cork to your `/Applications/` folder, and you're done!